webappid/LazyCrud/README.md

 * laravel >= 6

 ### Install and use the tool
+* setup Laravel database on the .env file to connect to mysql database.
+Makes sure that your application connect to mysql database successfully.
 * Install package via composer as a dev package

 ```